 Have you ever eaten Panettone?
 Kulich is very similar.
 Some people like to add chopped almonds, but I prefer to just use fruit.

-I’ve made a few changes; and I bought paper panettone molds—which made the whole process so much easier.
+I bought paper panettone molds—which made the whole process so much easier.
 There are very nice nonstick molds available too.
 They’re on my wish list!
 You can also use coffee cans that are lined with buttered parchment.

 This will take a while to make, but requires very little hands-on effort.
 It’s a rich dough and rises three times, with a total of six to ten hours of rise time.
 Plan to hang around the the house the day before Easter so you can monitor the dough as it progresses from sponge to dough to masterpiece.
 While it’s doing its thing you can dye eggs, eat chocolates, run to the store, and go about your business.